Skip to main content

 }

-That was conditional rendering in the Javascript land, let’s now explore conditionally displaying elements directly inside the JSX code.
+That was conditional rendering in the JavaScript land; let’s now explore conditionally displaying elements directly inside the JSX code.

 Conditional Rendering in JSX